-In June 2018, the Fondazione Giorgio Cini, the Factum Foundation for Digital Technology in Conservation, and the Digital Humanities Laboratory of the École Polytechnique Fédérale de Lausanne (EPFL-DHLAB) created ARCHiVe – Analysis and Recording of Cultural Heritage in Venice, with the Helen Hamlyn Trust as supporting founder.
+In June 2018, the Fondazione Giorgio Cini, the Factum Foundation for Digital Technology in Preservation, and the Digital Humanities Laboratory of the École Polytechnique Fédérale de Lausanne (EPFL-DHLAB) created ARCHiVe – Analysis and Recording of Cultural Heritage in Venice, with the Helen Hamlyn Trust as supporting funder.

 The facility is dedicated to the technology and digital preservation of the cultural heritage on the island of San Giorgio Maggiore in Venice.